 This window is a combination of many of the techniques we have developed over the years.
 It is a reflection of the sharing of ideas and processes that are a part of our everyday life in our studio.
 I would like to thank artist Daniel White and craftsman Will White for their insight, contributions, and comradery.
 We would also like to thank the many forward-thinking clients that we are so fortunate to work with.

 This special window was for a home that wanted something truly unique.
-Using our sculpted soldering technique, we build the tree up to be three dimensional, creating bark texture, weaving branches in and out, doing our best to capture a bare winter tree.
-The spectacular glass allowed us to capture that sparkle that a late sunset can create and helped bring this project together.
+Using our sculpted soldering technique, we build the tree up to be three-dimensional, creating a bark texture, weaving branches in and out, and doing our best to capture a bare winter tree.
+The spectacular glass allowed us to capture the sparkle that a late sunset can create and helped bring this project to life.

 Art Nouveau Stained Glass Tree

-A large window over a Jacques.
 With the pileated woodpecker as our focal point, we designed a tree that is overgrown and untamed, giving us a three-dimensional effect.
-This creates interest in the large area around the woodpecker, with the iridized glass picking up on the colors in the stone which surrounds it.
+This creates interest in the large area around the woodpecker, along with the sunlight bringing the iridized glass to life, changing throughout the day, and picking up on the colors in the stone that surround it.

 Contemporary Stained Glass Window